chingu-voyage4/Bears-Team-5/docs/follows.md

   ## **unfollow user**
 ----
-  unfollow the user with the provided `followedid`.
+  unfollow the user with the provided `username`.

 * **URL**